wzrbill/DMST/README.md

 ## 3) TODO

-Storing index to files are not provided.
+1. Storing index to files are not provided.
+2. The data structure is kind of confusing.
+3. Some of the variables are misused although they still generate correct result.